ankrutik/notes/aws/solutions_arch_cert/notes.md

 - limited lifetime

 *If user doesn't have direct access to S3, S3 signed URL cannot be used.
 Use CloudFront signed URLs instead.*

+## Snowcone

+AWS Snowcone is the smallest member of the AWS Snow Family of **edge computing, edge storage, and data transfer devices**.
+Weighing in at 4.5 pounds (2.1 kg), AWS Snowcone is equipped with 8 terabytes of usable storage, while AWS Snowcone **Solid State Drive (SSD) support 14 terabyte**s of usable storage.

 ## Snowball